(RCIA: Rite of Christian Initiation for Adults)

-RCIA is the communal process of spiritual and educational formation through which adults explore the Catholic Faith and become fully initiated members of the Roman Catholic Church.
+RCIA (Rite of Christian Initiation of Adults) is the communal process of spiritual and educational formation through which adults explore the Catholic Faith and become fully initiated members of the Roman Catholic Church.

-Classes are held on Sunday mornings at 10am and begin in early September.
+Classes are held on Sunday afternoons at 4pm, and begin in early September.
 There are 4 stages in the RCIA program that are explored in the classes and through personal reflection: Inquiry, Catechesis, Purification and Enlightenment, and Mystagogy.

 Classes culminate with the reception of sacraments at the Easter Vigil in the spring, followed by a few more weeks of classes to reflect on the sacraments received and prepare for active participation in the life of the Church.

 If you are interested in the RCIA Process, please email Elizabeth Piper.

 During the inquiry stage you are learning about Christ and the Catholic Church.
 It is time to explore your faith and beliefs so that you can determine if you want to continue the process toward being received into the Church.

 Stage 2: Catechesis

 The catechesis stage focuses on learning more about the teachings of the Church, your faith and relationship with God, and how to live a Christ centered life.

 This is the final stage before receiving the sacraments and becoming fully initiated into the Church through baptism, confirmation, and the Eucharist.
 (If you have already be baptized in another faith tradition - in the name of the Father, and the Son and the Holy Spirit - you will not be baptized again.)